Achievable logoAchievable logo

 "Naked" debentures

-The term ‘naked’ can sometimes be used as a substitute for unsecured.
-Whether a bond is referred to as ‘naked’ or ‘unsecured,’ it is not backed by any pledged collateral.
+The term “naked” is sometimes used to mean unsecured.
+Whether a bond is described as “naked” or “unsecured,” it isn’t backed by any pledged collateral.

 In terms of risk, debentures are riskier than secured corporate bonds.
-With no collateral backing them, debentures are full faith and credit bonds.
-The issuer is legally obligated to repay their borrowed funds, but there is no asset of value that the bondholders can access should the corporation go bankrupt.
-Due to this risk, debentures are sold with higher coupons and traded in the market at higher yields (lower prices).
+Because there’s no collateral backing them, debentures are full faith and credit bonds.
+The issuer is legally obligated to repay the borrowed funds, but if the corporation goes bankrupt, bondholders don’t have a specific asset pledged to them that they can claim.
+Because of this added risk, debentures are typically issued with higher coupons and trade in the market at higher yields (which means lower prices).

-A debenture is one of many forms of long-term corporate debt, which is sometimes referred to as funded debt.
-The term relates to corporations having long periods of time to utilize funds raised through a bond issuance.
+A debenture is one of many forms of long-term corporate debt, which is sometimes called funded debt.
+This term reflects that corporations have long periods of time to use the funds raised through a bond issuance.

 Key points